A stable implementation of a data-driven scale-aware mesoscale parameterization: Experiments in Double Gyre configuration

 The subgrid energy transfer contains an interval with small-scale energy and enstrophy dissipation ($\mathcal{T}(\kappa) < 0$) and an interval of large-scale energy backscatter ($\mathcal{T}(\kappa) > 0$), see black line in Figure \ref{fig:SGS_Spectrum}.
-The unfiltered ZB20 parameterization simulates the positive and negative energy transfer relatively well in the offline analysis; see blue line in Figure \ref{fig:SGS_Spectrum}(a).
-However, in online analysis, the energy transfer is reversed: the ZB20 dissipates energy on large scales and generates energy near the grid scale (Figure \ref{fig:SGS_Spectrum}(b)).
-This explains the emergence of the grid-scale numerical noise and deterioration of the large scales in the EKE spectrum of the ZB20 model (Figure \ref{fig:Spectrum}).
-The filtering techniques (ZB20-Smooth and ZB20-Reynolds) avoid the generation of the numerical noise near the grid scale and preserve the original properties of the ZB20 such that the backscattering region for these filtered parameterizations is located in the large scales (Figure \ref{fig:SGS_Spectrum}(b)).
+The unfiltered ZB20 parameterization simulates the positive and negative energy transfer relatively well in the offline analysis; see Figure \ref{fig:SGS_Spectrum}(a), blue line.
+However, in the online simulations, the energy transfer is reversed: the ZB20 parameterization dissipates energy at large scales and generates energy near the grid scale (Figure \ref{fig:SGS_Spectrum}(b)).
+This explains the emergence of the grid-scale numerical noise and deterioration of the large scales in the EKE spectrum for the simulation with the unfiltered ZB20 parameterization (Figure \ref{fig:Spectrum}).
+The filtering techniques employed for the ZB20-Smooth and ZB20-Reynolds parameterizations remove the generation of the numerical noise near the grid scale and preserve the original properties of the ZB20 parameterization.
+Consequently, the backscattering for these filtered parameterizations is located over the large scales (Figure \ref{fig:SGS_Spectrum}(b)).
 The ZB20-Reynolds parameterization appears more efficient than ZB20-Smooth in reproducing the KE backscatter.